 On my latest visit to see my friend Roger Baker I was able to take him a copy of Dick Bourne's new book Crown Jewel The NWA World Championship 1959-1973.
-One of my favorites of Roger's photos is featured in the book, a shot of Kiniski (lifting his ring jacket to show the belt) facing off before a title bout with Carpentier in Toronto in '66.
+One of my favorites of Roger's photos is featured in the book, a shot of Gene Kiniski (lifting his ring jacket to show the belt) facing off before a title bout with Edouard Carpentier in Toronto in '66.

 Of course Toronto was a big part of that title, especially in the earlier years.
-Thesz was a staple in T.O. while our once British Empire champ Pat O'Connor was for a time, second in popularity only to Whipper.
+Thesz was a staple in T.O. while our once British Empire champ Pat O'Connor was for a time, second in popularity to Whipper Watson.
 Buddy Rogers had some notable bouts in Toronto including losing the title to Thesz right here in our ring.
 Gene Kiniski was a top 3 maybe around here, a huge part of the boom of the '50s and returned as champ to defend 18 times in Toronto alone (busy on the circuit too).
 During those years 1959-1973 we saw about 58 world title defenses if I count right.

 One of the most interesting chapters is Dick Hutton: Champion without a belt.
 Hutton, maybe the most forgotten of the early NWA champs.
 He had a great impact in Toronto, from his arrival in 1956 through his title win (also at MLG) and reign, his beat the yank $1000 challenge, and teaming with Kiniski and others.
 When he took the title from Thesz in Nov 1957 he wasn't a big hit as champ, either here in Toronto or elsewhere.